 In the second major robustness check, presented in Table 7, we consider alternative samples and alternative definitions of persistently poor counties, and repeat the analysis of Tables 4 and 5.
-In Column 1 of Table 7, we consider only nonurban counties.
-Since the persistently poor counties are generally rural, the comparison between poor and nonpoor may be overstated because of the large urban areas located in nonpoor counties.
-In Column 2, we exclude all counties west of the Mississippi River, since many of these counties were substantially less developed than eastern counties at the start of the twentieth century.
-In the final two specifications, we consider alternative definitions of persistently poor: in Column 3, a county must have a poverty rate over 20% in at least three of the five Census years from 1960 to 2000, while in Column 4, a county must have a poverty rate of at least 30% in each decennial Census between 1960 and 2000.
-In all of the estimations, we use the base case block diagonal instrument matrix consisting of (t - 2), (t - 3), and (t - 4) lags of log income per capita and (t - 1) through (t - 4) lagged levels of the timevarying variables, and the level of time-invariant variables.
+In Column 1 of Table 7, we consider only non-urban counties.
+Since the persistently poor counties are generally rural, the comparison between poor and non-poor may be overstated because of the large urban areas located in non-poor counties.20 In Column 2, we exclude all counties west of the Mississippi River, since many of these counties were substantially less developed than eastern counties at the start of the twentieth century.
+In the final two specifications, we consider alternative definitions of persistently poor: in Column 3, a county must have a poverty rate over 20 percent in at least three of the five Census years from 1960-2000, while in Column 4, a county must have a poverty rate of at least 30 percent in each decennial Census between 1960 and 2000.
+In all of the estimations, we use the base case block diagonal instrument matrix consisting of (t-2), (t-3), and (t-4) lags of log income per capita and (t-1) through (t-4) lagged levels of the time-varying variables, and the level of time-invariant variables.

-Across these different specifications, the decompositions in Table 7 show that the predicted gap of log income between the poor and nonpoor counties ranges from -0.33 to -0.50.
-In each specification, variation in factors of production explains at least 78% of the income gap, consistent with the results from Tables 5 and 6.
-Human capital, both historical and contemporary, generally remains important: in Columns 2-4, historical human capital explains between 26 and 41% of the income gap explained by variation in production factors (between 22 and 33% of the total gap), while in all regressions, contemporary human capital explains between 40 and 51% of the gap attributed to differences in factors (and 32-40% of the overall gap).
+Across these different specifications, the decompositions in Table 7 show that the predicted gap of log income between the poor and non-poor counties ranges from -0.33 to -0.50.
+In each specification, variation in factors of production explains at least 78 percent of the income gap, consistent with the results from Tables 5 and 6.
+Human capital, both historical and contemporary, generally remains important: in Columns 2-4, historical human capital explains between 26 and 41 percent of the income gap explained by variation in production factors (between 22 and 33 percent of the total gap), while in all regressions, contemporary human capital explains between 40 and 51 percent of the gap attributed to differences in factors (and 32 to 40 percent of the overall gap).
 When urban counties are excluded, the contribution of historical human capital decreases markedly because rates of illiteracy were more comparable across counties, but the share attributable to current human capital increases.
-In sum, across each specification of Table 7, historical and contemporary human capital at least half of the total income gap between persistently poor and nonpoor counties.
+In sum, across each specification of Table 7, historical and contemporary human capital combine to explain at least half of the total income gap between persistently poor and non-poor counties.